Exo-SC: 2019: Formation, debut and What a Life

 During Exo's concert tour Exo Planet 4 – The Elyxion, Chanyeol and Sehun performed a song together titled "We Young" in Seoul and Macau in July and August 2018 respectively.
 The song was then released digitally through SM Station X 0 on September 14, 2018.

 Chanyeol and Sehun debuted as Exo's second sub-unit and first duo in July.
 On June 28, the unit's name was announced to be Exo-SC (shortened from SeChan), after the first letter of the members' names.
 On the same day, it was announced that the unit will release their first extended play titled What a Life on July 22, which contains six tracks.
 Exo-SC received their first-ever music show win on KBS's Music Bank on August 2, eleven days after their debut.

 2020: Endorsement and 1 Billion Views

 On June 12, Cass Fresh, a notable beer in South Korea, announced that Exo-SC became their brand endorser.
 On June 23, it was announced that the unit will release their first full album 1 Billion Views on July 13, which contains nine tracks.

-With the release of their debut album they became the best selling subunit in korea for selling a combined 900,000 album sales since their debut and selling 500,000 copies with their first full length album which also hold the record of the highest sales for an album by a subunit extending their record and surpassing their own record with their debut extended play What a Life.
+With the release of their debut album, they became the best-selling subunit in Korea for selling a combined 900,000 album sales since their debut and selling 500,000 copies with their first full-length album, which also holds the record of the highest sales for an album by a subunit, extending their record and surpassing their own record with their debut extended play What a Life.